Brussels Regime: Lugano Convention (2007)

 In 2007, the European Community and Denmark signed with Iceland, Switzerland and Norway the new Lugano Convention.
-This treaty was intended to replace both the old Lugano Convention of 1988 and the Brussels Convention and as such was open to signature to both EFTA member states and to EU member state on behalf of their extra-EU territories.
-While the former purpose was achieved in 2011 with the ratification of all EFTA member states (bar Liechtenstein which never signed the 1988 Convention), no EU member state has yet acceded to the convention on behalf of its extra-EU territories.
+This treaty was intended to replace both the old Lugano Convention of 1988 and the Brussels Convention and as such was open to signature to EFTA member states and to accession to EU member states on behalf of their extra-EU territories.
+While the former purpose was achieved in 2011 with the ratification of all EFTA member states (except for Liechtenstein which never signed the 1988 Convention nor the 2007 Convention), no EU member state has yet acceded to the convention on behalf of its extra-EU territories.

 The 2007 Convention is substantially the same as the 2001 Brussels I Regulation: the main difference being that the word "Regulation" is replaced with the word "Convention" throughout the text.
 Furthermore, the convention has a slightly different definition of the concept "court" and the 2007 convention is not adapted to the recast of the Brussels Regulation.
 It is also open to accession by other EFTA states as well as EU states acting on behalf of territories which are not part of the EU.
 Other states may join subject to approval of the present parties to the treaty.
 No accessions have taken place so far, but the Kingdom of the Netherlands planned to present to parliament an approval act for accession on behalf of Aruba, Caribbean Netherlands, Curaçao and possibly Sint Maarten in 2014.